 5. Sequoia National Park was another adventure.
 We woke up early, drove there and began a hike to Tokopah Falls.
 I was tired, had a headache and allergies, and got a bite from an unknown bug which was painful for nearly the whole day.
 Heads up: there are many bugs on this trail, at least in the summer.
 We made it up and it was beautiful though.
 We saw wildlife including marmots and black lizards up close and on our way back also saw a bear just across the stream from us.

 Next, we drove to a different section and made our way to the General Sherman tree (the biggest tree in the world) and other trees and explore that part of the park.
 On our way out of the park, the car broke down.
 We had no service and had to walk a mile to the nearest hotel, then back then back, etc. Eventually, a tow truck towed us to the nearest town where the car could be fixed the next day.
 We stayed in a motel and by the next afternoon were heading home.

 6. Yosemite National Park.
+I think Yosemite is one of the most popular places to visit in California and in the United States.
+Even many international travelers want to check it out.
 The original plan was to go to Yosemite for my birthday (I had been before with my family but wanted to see the park during the winter) but then opted to wait because there would likely be snowfall if we waited.
 It was a good choice because we got our winter wonderland.